fukouda/toc-generator/README.md

 # toc-generator
+*Built in Python.*

-A table of contents generator for Markdown files built in Python.
+A table of contents generator for Markdown files.

 ## Getting Started